Daniel-Cristian/recursive-sql/README.md

 # recursive-sql
-Sets of recursive queries in PostgreSQL &amp; Oracle for a fictive courier company.
+- Sets of recursive queries in PostgreSQL &amp; Oracle for a fictive courier company.
+- These queries were created for analyze the execution time under conditions of large data sets.